What To Do in Kinsale: A Foodie Coastal Village in Cork

 Honey Mead

 Mead is the world's oldest alcoholic drink.
 It is made from honey so that makes it healthy by me!
 The Kinsale Mead Company does tours and more importantly, tastings.
-A really fun and surprisingly educational thing to do.

 Around Kinsale